 Ian Street (@IHStreet on Twitter) is a plant scientist, science writer who blogs at The Quiet Branches.
 He is also a cohost of The Recovering Academic Podcast, and an Associate Editor at The POSTDOCket, the newsletter of the National Postdoc Association, and most recently, a Virtual Lab Manager at HappiLabs.

-You can comment on posts in the comment box at the bottom of each page, or on our Google+ or Facebook pages.
+You can comment on posts in the comment box at the bottom of each page.
 Hopefully your comment will appear instantly, but sometimes that is not possible due to spam.
 User Guidelines: